alemorm/embedded_udp_3phase/README.md

   - If building the source code, make sure to install cmake (>v3.0) on the Raspberry Pi with:

     - `sudo apt-get update && sudo apt-get install cmake`

+  - Then build the binaries with the following command:

+    - `cd ~/embedded_udp_3phase/build && cmake .. && make`

 - SSH to the Raspberry Pi and run the newly created binaries by: